What is Gallbladder Cancer?

 The tumor has affected the liver, nearby organs, the outer layer (serosal), or possibly the lymph nodes.

-When the malignancy affects more than three neighboring lymph nodes, nearby blood vessels, and/or distant organs have been affected by the malignancy.
+More than three neighboring lymph nodes, nearby blood vessels, and/or distant organs have been affected by the malignancy.

 Treatment Options for Gallbladder Cancer

-The diagnosis before it has spread to other organs in order to treat gallbladder cancer is important.
-While, the treatment depends on the stage of the cancer.
+An early detection before it has spread to other organs can help to treat gallbladder cancer better.
+The treatment depends on the stage of the cancer.
 The various treatment methods include:

 A cholecystectomy is the surgical removal of your gallbladder and surrounding tissue.
 A portion of the liver next to the gallbladder, as well as lymph nodes nearby, may also be removed by the surgeon.

-Drugs in chemotherapy helps to kill rapidly proliferating cells, especially cancer cells.
-Chemotherapy can be also be given orally, intravenously, or both ways through a vein in your arm.
+Drugs are used in chemotherapy to kill rapidly proliferating cells, especially cancer cells.
+Chemotherapy can be given orally, intravenously, or both ways through a vein in your arm.

 If there is a chance that some gallbladder cancer cells may survive the operation, chemotherapy can be advised.
 In the event that surgery is not an option, it can also be used to control the malignancy.

-High-powered energy beams, such as X-rays and protons, in radiation therapy helps to kill cancer cells.
+High-powered energy beams, such as X-rays and protons, are used in radiation therapy to kill cancer cells.
 Radiation therapy and chemotherapy may occasionally be added if cancer could not be entirely removed during surgery for gallbladder cancer.
-If surgery is not an option, radiation therapy can potentially manage this cancer that is causing pain.
+If surgery is not an option, radiation therapy can potentially manage gallbladder cancer that is causing pain.

 Targeted drug therapy